Alawite State: 1925–27: Great Syrian Revolt

 On 1 January 1925, the State of Syria was born from a French merger of the States of Damascus and Aleppo.
 Lebanon and the Alawi State were not included.

 Perhaps inspired by the Turkish War of Independence (1919–1921), the Great Syrian Revolt began in the countryside of Jabal al-Druze.
 Led by Sultan al-Atrash as a Druze uprising, the movement was adopted by a group of Syrian nationalists led by Abd al-Rahman Shahbandar and spread to the states of Aleppo and Damascus.
 Lasting from July 1925 to June 1927, it was an anti-French, anti-imperialist response to five years of French rule; to the Druze it was not a movement toward Syrian unity, but simply a protest against French rule.

 The rural Alawite territory was largely uninvolved in the Great Revolt.
 The French had favoured religious minorities such as the Druze and the Alawi, attempting to isolate them from mainstream nationalist culture.
 Many young men from rural Alawi communities joined the French troops, enlisting in the troupes speciales (part of the French forces in Syria at the time) for social advancement.
 These troops, regional forces recruited from minority populations, were often used to suppress civil disorders.

 Itamar Rabinovich proposed three reasons why the Alawi people were uninterested in the Great Revolt:

-"Alawi predominance in the Alawi state was not absolute": In contrast to the Christian and Bedouin minorities of the Druze region, the Alawite territory was home to sizable Sunni and Christian groups (most of whom lived in the capital, Latakia).
-Many Sunni landlords oversaw Alawi sharecroppers.
-The economic dominance of the Sunni minority over the Alawi majority was a source of long-standing resentment.
-The Alawi were hardly enthusiastic over the nationalist sentiments of their Sunni landlords.

-"Alawi society was divided.
-The Alawi peasant was individualistic and his allegiance was claimed by distinct spiritual and tribal leaders and often by a landlord as well."

-"Its isolation, poverty, and social structure inflicted backwardness on the Alawi area.
-This coexisted with a strong feeling of solidarity with an attachment to the community and a sense of exclusiveness and mission."

-1927–36

-The Alawite State was run by a succession of French governors from 1920–36: